rbstrachan/japan-travel-docket/information/readme.md

 # Information

-Below is a list of useful information for first-time visitors to Japan.
+Below is a list of useful information to assist in common situations encountered by first-time visitors to Japan.

 `A` [Langauge]()
 `B` [Timezones]()